davidedc/P5Nitro/Docs/How to export P5Nitro as an app - Linux.md

       /P5Nitro/ToolsAndSources/P5Nitro/application.linux/
 * Copy that folder and put it inside the top P5Nitro folder
 * Inside that folder there is a P5Nitro file, which is just a shell script: change the reference to "java" into "../ToolsAndSources/processing-1.5.1/java/bin/java"
-* Create a place to hold the data foldes in:
+* Create a place to hold the data folder in:

       /P5Nitro/application.linux/Contents/Resources
 * Copy in here the "data" directory of the P5Nitro sketch